raviprakash105/Project-dentist/README.md

 # Project-dentist
-This is  a demo project tht i have created for dentist website where i have to market for their website. this is a dentist website where i have to work on catigary and sub catigory the sub catagory are :
+This is  a demo project that i have created for dentist website where i have to market for their website. this is a dentist website where i have to work on catigary and sub catigory the sub catagory are :
 X-rays: To diagnose cavities, gum disease, and other issues below the gum line.